-During the third quarter of 2020, the Company's market capitalization and overall sales declined significantly driven by current macroeconomic and geopolitical conditions including the collapse of oil prices caused by both surplus production and supply as well as the decrease in demand caused by the COVID-19 pandemic.
-In addition, the uncertainty related to oil demand continued to have a significant impact on the investment and operating plans of many of our customers.
+During the third quarter of 2020, the Company's market capitalization and overall sales declined significantly driven by then current macroeconomic and geopolitical conditions including the collapse of oil prices caused by both surplus production and supply as well as the decrease in demand caused by the COVID-19 pandemic.
+In addition, the uncertainty related to oil demand had a significant impact on the investment and operating plans of many of our customers.
 Based on these events, the Company concluded that it was more likely than not that the fair values of certain of its reporting units were less than their carrying values.
 Therefore, the Company performed an interim goodwill impairment test.

 For the twelve months ended December 31, 2020, goodwill was evaluated for impairment at the reporting unit level.
 The Company had four goodwill reporting units: Service Centers, Innovative Pumping Solutions, Canada and Supply Chain Services.
 The Company determined the fair values of two reporting units with goodwill were below their carrying values, resulting in a \$36.4 million goodwill impairment, which was included in impairments and other charges in the consolidated statement of operations.
+As the world and the economy began to reopen during 2021, the lifting of mandates and the dissemination of vaccines eased the impacts of the pandemic.
+In light of these improvements, we performed an assessment of our goodwill and determined that the estimated fair value of each reporting unit substantially exceeded its carrying value at December 31, 2021, and therefore no impairment of goodwill was recorded for 2021.